sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 cd ~
 ```

-If you ever get lost and need to get back home, use the above command.
+If you get lost and need to get back home, use the above command.
 Try it now and then list the files.

 ```
 cd ~
-ls -la
+ls -l
 ```

-Do you see the same thing you did before?
+Do you see the same files you did before?

 ## Absolute paths and relative paths